 Know Before You Go

-Your health and safety during an education abroad program is a primary concern.
-Knowing the answers to the key questions below will be critical to your pre-departure planning as well as the base to having a pleasant and productive time abroad.
+Your health and safety during your education abroad program is a primary concern for Education Abroad and Scholar Services.
+Knowing the answers to these key questions below will be not only critical to your pre-departure planning but also beneficial to having a pleasant and productive time abroad.

 - What does the U.S. State Department recommend regarding travel to this country?

 - What shots or immunizations do you need in order to gain entry into the host country?

 - What is the number one health risk in country?

 - What is the most common safety risk in country?

 - Does your program include a special insurance policy that will cover you while abroad?